23 Indigenous politics

 Key terms/names

-constitutional recognition, Country, First Nations, First Peoples, Indigenous, invasion, the Intervention, self-determination, settler colonialism, sovereignty, treaty/‘Makarrata’ (Yolŋu word)
+constitutional recognition, Country, First Nations, First Peoples, Indigenous, the Intervention, invasion, self-determination, settler colonialism, sovereignty, treaty/‘Makarrata’ (Yolŋu word)

-Indigenous politics is possibly one of the most complex and misunderstood areas of politics in Australia.[1]
-Indigenous issues are often presented as particularly contentious, and the divergence of interests between governments, business, the community and First Peoples themselves is frequently emphasised.
+Indigenous issues are often highly politicised, with an emphasis on the divergence of interests between governments, business, the community and Indigenous people themselves.
 We know that Indigenous issues do not have much salience in public opinion polls.[2]
 Nevertheless, political leaders at both state and federal levels have often sought to use Indigenous issues to score points in public debates, demonstrating their ideological credentials.
 Many debates in Indigenous affairs are framed around deep-seated conflicts over values such as choice, equality, rights, responsibility, diversity, self-determination and sovereignty.

-• exploring the identities of First Peoples and how they understand their place within Australia
+- exploring the identities of First Peoples and how they understand their place within Australia

-• considering the structural barriers to political participation by First Peoples
+- considering the structural barriers to political participation by First Peoples

-• briefly explaining the history of activism by First Peoples since colonisation.
+- briefly explaining the history of activism by First Peoples since colonisation.

-Who are the First Peoples in Australia?
+Who are the First Peoples?

 It is useful to clarify the terminology that is used in this chapter.
-First Peoples in Australia have been called many things by non-Indigenous people since the 18th century.
-Some of these are now recognised as outdated, being based in theories of racial difference.
-Even the terms ‘Aboriginal’ and ‘Torres Strait Islander’ describe legally defined identities that have been imposed.
-Prior to the arrival of Europeans, there were no ‘Aboriginal’ people in Australia – there were Dharug, Wiradjuri, Larrakia, Noongar, Ngarrindjeri and so on, and these identities remain important today.
-The authors of this chapter have elected to use the collective terms ‘First Peoples’ and ‘First Nations’, in recognition of this history and the diversity of First Peoples.
-The two terms are used interchangeably, depending on whether the emphasis is on Indigenous Australians as collective peoples or as collective polities.
+The First Peoples of the Australian continent have been called many things by non-Indigenous people since the 18th century.
+Some of these terms are now recognised as outdated and based in theories of racial difference.
+Even the terms ‘Aboriginal’ and ‘Torres Strait Islander’ describe legally-defined identities that have been imposed.
+Prior to the arrival of Europeans, the identities of Dharug, Wiradjuri, Larrakia, Noongar, Ngarrindjeri and other peoples were based on connection to Country, kinship and culture.
+The authors of this chapter have elected to use the collective terms ‘First Peoples’ and ‘First Nations’ in recognition of the diversity of collective identities as peoples and polities, and elsewhere ‘Aboriginal people and Torres Strait Islanders’ or ‘Indigenous people’ where appropriate.

-• that the person is of Aboriginal (or Torres Strait Islander) descent
+- that the person is of Aboriginal (or Torres Strait Islander) descent

-• that they identify as Aboriginal or Torres Strait Islander
+- that they identify as Aboriginal or Torres Strait Islander

-• that they are accepted as such by the community in which they live.[4]
+- that they are accepted as such by the community in which they live.[4]

 These criteria have been difficult for some people to satisfy, particularly members of the Stolen Generations who have lost links to their birth families and their communities.
 For many First Peoples living in cities or country towns throughout most of the 20th century, it was preferable to deny Aboriginal heritage or avoid connecting with other Aboriginal people, out of fear of racism and social exclusion.[5]